leorami/Dev-Tunnel-Proxy/docs/CONFIG-COMPOSITION.md

 - If you previously relied on including `apps/*.conf` directly, no action needed; your `apps/` files remain the source of truth, but are now composed into a generated file.
 - If conflicts existed, move the proxy-owned decisions into `overrides/` so they consistently win.
+- If an app’s build writes to `apps/*.conf`, it will not overwrite overrides because nginx only loads the generated bundle.
 - Conflict scanning and reports still read from `apps/`; serving uses the generated bundle.

 ## Writing overrides

 - Place minimal, targeted `location` blocks in `overrides/*.conf`.
 - Keep overrides generic and not tied to specific app names.
+- Prefer policy-level fixes (headers, resolver, proxy semantics) over app-specific paths when possible.
 - Example:
   ```nginx
   # overrides/force-websocket-headers.conf